FreddieBrown/stabilize/README.md

 UDP load balancer written in Rust

-To run, use the command `cargo run -- --cert signed.pem --key signed.key --listen 5000`
+To run, use the command `cargo run --bin main -- --cert signed.pem --key signed.key --listen 5000`

 For help: